-- Invalid keywords.

-- Invalid characters.

-- Parentheses errors.

-- Parameter value errors or excessive parameters in a JES3 system, but not in a JES2 system.

-- Invalid syntax on JCL statements in cataloged procedures invoked by EXEC statements in the job.
+- Invalid spelling of parameter keywords and some subparameter keywords. - Invalid characters. - Unbalanced parentheses. - Misplaced positional parameters on some statements. - In a JES3 system only, parameter value errors or excessive parameters. - Invalid syntax on JCL statements in cataloged procedures invoked by any scanned EXEC statements.